 Implementing the exercise prescription in a clinical setting can be time consuming to be effective and the reimbursement for exercise professionals is limited at best.
 The utilization of physician assistants/nurse practitioners (advanced practice practitioners-APPs) who have an interest and education is extremely cost effective since their time is billable under normal insurance coverage as an office visit.

 It is important to understand the motivation of “purpose” and the people in the patient’s life.
 If someone has family members that are important to them, they are more likely to exercise or be physically active for their family members, as well as themselves.
 Tap into the important things for the patient and not just the guidelines.
 Our patients are at the center of each exercise prescription we write.
 We are just their consultants, so give them the tools with education, realistic goals that they came up with, and the positive support to make even small changes will have significant medical benefits.
 Also, utilizing the lab work and medical outcomes is extremely motivating.
 Exercise is the best medicine in the world!
 The art of implementing this medicine should be shared.

-- Upon completion, participant will be able to understand the importance of exercise as medicine.
+- Review the importance of exercise as medicine.

-- Upon completion, participant will be able to describe the current utilization of exercise prescription in the clinical setting.
+- Utilize exercise prescription in the clinical setting.

-- Upon completion, participant will be able to develop an effective exercise prescription for patients in the clinic.
+- Develop an effective approach to implementing exercise prescription for patients in the clinic.